BitBruce/Dragoon-Terminal/README.md

 ## pip (System-wide)

-Run `sudo pip3.6 install git+https://github.com/LazoCoder/Pokemon-Terminal.git`.
+Run `sudo pip3.6 install git+https://github.com/BitBruce/Pokemon-Terminal.git`.
 When the command completes, it's installed and ready to go!

 ## pip (Per-User)

-You can install it with pip for a single user with `pip3.6 install --user git+https://github.com/LazoCoder/Pokemon-Terminal.git`.
-You might want to add `~/.local/bin` to your PATH to be able to call `pokemon` and `ichooseyou` everywhere.
+You can install it with pip for a single user with `pip3.6 install --user git+https://github.com/BitBruce/Pokemon-Terminal.git`.
+You might want to add `~/.local/bin` to your PATH to be able to call `dragoon` everywhere.

 ## npm (Per-User)

-You can install in any (npm-supported) OS using `npm install --global pokemon-terminal`.
+You can install in any (npm-supported) OS using `npm install --global dragoon-terminal`.
 That's it, you're done!

 ## Distutils (System-wide)

-You can clone or [download](https://github.com/LazoCoder/Pokemon-Terminal/archive/master.zip) this repo, and run `sudo python3.6 setup.py install` at the root of the repo.
+You can clone or [download](https://github.com/BitBruce/Pokemon-Terminal/archive/master.zip) this repo, and run `sudo python3.6 setup.py install` at the root of the repo.

 # Usage

 ```
-usage: pokemon [-h] [-n NAME]
+usage: dragoon [-h] [-n FILENAME]
-               [-r [{logo,johto,hoenn,sinnoh,unova,kalos} [{logo,johto,hoenn,sinnoh,unova,kalos} ...]]]
+               [-r [{logo,spirit,character,location} [{logo,spirit,character,location} ...]]]
                [-l [0.xx]] [-d [0.xx]]
-               [-t [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} ...]]]
+               [-t [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} ...]]]
                [-ne] [-e] [-ss [X]] [-w] [-v] [-dr] [-c]
                [id]

-Set a character, item, or other thing from The Legend of Dragoon to the current terminal background or wallpaper
+Set a character, location or other thing from The Legend of Dragoon to the current terminal background or wallpaper.

 positional arguments:
-  id                    Specify the wanted pokemon ID or the exact (case
+  id                    Specify the wanted image ID or the exact (case
                         insensitive) name

 optional arguments:
   -h, --help            show this help message and exit
-  -c, --clear           Clears the current pokemon from terminal background
+  -c, --clear           Clears the current image from terminal background
                         and quits.

 Filters:
-  Arguments used to filter the list of pokemons with various conditions that
+  Arguments used to filter the list of images with various conditions that
   then will be picked

-  -n NAME, --name NAME  Filter by pokemon which name contains NAME
+  -n NAME, --name NAME  Filter by images which name contains NAME
-  -r [{logo,johto,hoenn,sinnoh,unova,kalos} [{logo,johto,hoenn,sinnoh,unova,kalos} ...]], --region [{logo,johto,hoenn,sinnoh,unova,kalos} [{logo,johto,hoenn,sinnoh,unova,kalos} ...]]
+  -r [{logo,spirit,character,location} [{logo,spirit,character,location} ...]], --region [{logo,spirit,character,location} [{logo,spirit,character,location} ...]]
-                        Filter the pokemons by region
+                        Filter the images by category
   -l [0.xx], --light [0.xx]
-                        Filter out the pokemons darker (lightness threshold
+                        Filter out the images darker (lightness threshold
                         lower) then 0.xx (default is 0.7)
   -d [0.xx], --dark [0.xx]
-                        Filter out the pokemons lighter (lightness threshold
+                        Filter out the images lighter (lightness threshold
                         higher) then 0.xx (default is 0.42)
-  -t [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} ...]], --type [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} [{normal,fire,fighting,water,flying,grass,poison,electric,ground,psychic,rock,ice,bug,dragon,ghost,dark,steel,fairy} ...]]
+  -t [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} ...]], --type [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moondart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} [{dart,lavitz,shana,rose,haschel,albert,meru,kongol,miranda,lloyd,character,dragoon,logo,spirit,moon} ...]]
-                        Filter the pokemons by type.
+                        Filter the images by type.
-  -ne, --no-extras      Excludes extra pokemons (from the extras folder)
+  -ne, --no-extras      Excludes extra images (from the extras folder)
-  -e, --extras          Excludes all non-extra pokemons
+  -e, --extras          Excludes all non-extra images

 Misc:
   -ss [X], --slideshow [X]
-                        Instead of simply choosing a random pokemon from the
+                        Instead of simply choosing a random image from the
                         filtered list, starts a slideshow (with X minutes of
-                        delay between pokemon) in the background with the
+                        delay between image) in the background with the
-                        pokemon that matched the filters
+                        image that matched the filters
   -w, --wallpaper       Changes the desktop wallpaper instead of the terminal
                         background
   -v, --verbose         Enables verbose output
   -dr, --dry-run        Implies -v and doesn't actually changes either
-                        wallpaper or background after the pokemon has been
+                        wallpaper or background after the image has been
                         chosen

-Not setting any filters will get a completely random pokemon
+Not setting any filters will get a completely random image
 ```

 Example: